-Here in the States, we’re still sweeping up the confetti and streamers from 2015’s New Year’s Eve celebrations.
-An event characterized by showers of champagne, lofty New Year’s resolutions, and community-wide ball drops, the United States has a flair for ringing in the New Year.
-As we settle into 2015, there’s no better time to turn our lens outward to NYE traditions around the world.
+Here in the States, New Year’s is characterized by showers of champagne, lofty new year’s resolutions, and midnight ball drops.
+Needless to say, the United States has a flair for ringing in the New Year.
+As we settle into this new year, there’s no better time to turn our lens outward to NYE traditions around the world.

-Prawns (Ebi) – This dish represents a long life, as the curve of the prawn’s body resembles an elder’s curved back.
+Ebi — This dish of prawns represents a long life, as the curve of the prawn’s body resembles an elder’s curved back.

 Kuromame — These black soy beans symbolize hard work and healthy living.